covmatic/localwebserver/README.md

 > We didn't found any critical error, if everything was perfectly setted we didn't get any errors
 >or strange bugs.

+## Special Thanks

+I want to thank to each one that helped and collaborate to realize this project!
+This was possible thanks to the help of each volunteer and to the ideas of everyone, the hard work in the lab, the programming and maintaining of the code.

+Thank you and Congrats to all!

 ## Licence
 Copyright (c) 2020 Covmatic.